The Yellow Cab Man (1950) starring Red Skelton, Gloria DeHaven, Walter Slezak

 He has a demonstration of it scheduled with the president of the Yellow Cab company.
 But due to skulduggery by Walter Slezak and Herbert Anderson, ordinary glass is substituted for Red’s invention.
 And he ends up injuring the president of the company.

-Gloria DeHaven’s character is then demoted, and Red is determined to help; Mickey , the cab man that hit Red the day before, played by James Gleason, convinces him to not give up.
-He arranges for Red to work as a Yellow Cab men (hence the title).
+Gloria DeHaven’s character is then demoted.
+And Red determines to help.
+Mickey , the cab man that hit Red the day before, played by James Gleason, convinces him to not give up.
+He arranges for Red to work as a Yellow Cab man (hence the title).
 Until an opportunity arrives to demonstrate it again.

 The Yellow Cab Man

-With the aid of Mickey, Red is hired by the Yellow Cab company.
+With the aid of Mickey, the Yellow Cab company hires Red.
 And he nearly loses his job on the very first day.
 He gets mixed up in a chaotic wedding reception.
 It’s a very funny scene, where a bratty child takes Red’s pocket watch and puts it into a mailbox.
 This leads people to think there’s a bomb in the mailbox!
 Resulting in a very funny overreaction from the various police people.

 Along the way, Walter Slezak’s character, a disreputable “doctor,” tries to convince Red that he has mental illness, trying to trick him into revealing the process to make “elasti-glass to a surrealistic scene where a drugged Red Skelton dreams that he’s at the North Pole, where the doctor is a walrus.
 The movie concludes with an elaborate slapstick finale involving a revolving model home, a hypodermic-shooting toaster, a helium-filled balloon, and a Tarzan-like swing from the rafters of an empty warehouse.

 Be sure to check out the funny movie quotes from The Yellow Cab Man as well!